guardian/coding-exercises/snack-shack/README.md

 ## Jacket potatoes

 Sandwiches are great but people really want the option of hot food too.
 I've decided to offer jacket potatoes.
-Jacket potatoes are pre-baked but need to be heated in my single microwave for 2 and half minutes.
+Jacket potatoes are pre-baked but need to be heated in a microwave for 2 and half minutes.
 I then need 30 seconds to top them and 30 seconds to serve them.

 Jacket potatoes go cold again if they are not served within two minutes of being heated.